soheiln1234/Dark-Light-Calculator/README.md

 # Dark-Light-Calculator

 This is calculator that have dark.
-Light mode with all functionality, but this calculator made with @danialpezeshpoor.
+Light mode with all functionality, but this calculator made with @daniial79.

 # Calculator Structure